neo4j-field/gsummit2024/README.md

 LIMIT 50;
 ```

-If you are working in the EU Rail Network, the `id` property might be something you are familiar with, but the `OperationPointName` is the more friendly name.
+If you are working in the EU Rail Network, the `id` property might be something you are familiar with, but the `name` property is the more friendly name.
 You can see if you double click on one of these, you _should_ find `SECTION` relationships joining the `OperationalPoint` to another.
 If it isn't - this is an indication of data quality.
 This might be something you would want to check on a regular basis, a query for orphaned nodes for example.

 ```cypher
 MATCH (op:OperationalPoint)